drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset?
 P

-This indicates the lengths (in number of loci) of each of the chromosomes in the genomes in a :py:`Population`.
+This defines the lengths (in number of loci) of each of the chromosomes in the genomes in a :py:`Population`.
 Note that the sum of this :py:`list` must equal **L**, otherwise Geonomics will throw an Error.
 Also note that Geonomics models genomes as single **L** x 2